PATIENT INFORMATION LEAFLET

 Your information also helps us to plan services for the future and allows us to monitor the way public money is spent.

 If you do not want certain information recorded, please talk to the person in charge of your care.
-If you feel that you are unable to do this, or you are not happy with the outcome, you should contact the Practice Manager at the surgery.
+If you feel that you are unable to do this, or you are not happy with the outcome, you should contact the Operations Manager at the surgery.

 Keeping your information confidential

 Everyone working for the NHS has a legal duty to maintain the highest level of confidentiality.
 The Practice has a Staff Code of Confidentiality, which means that relevant information is only shared with people involved in your care, who may come from more than one organisation, e.g.:

 With your consent, information can also be shared with relatives, partners or friends who act as a carer for you.
 Consent can only be over-ridden if justified through risk or if the law requires it.

 When information needs to be shared with different organisations, it is passed securely and kept confidential by the people who receive it.
 We only use or pass on information about you which is necessary for your care and treatment.